 Executive Director, Real Food for Kids- Montgomery

 Lindsey has been passionate about good nutrition and a healthy and sustainable food system for years, but only got involved professionally after co-founding Real Food for Kids- Montgomery two years ago.
 She is currently the full-time co-director of this parent and student advocacy organization working for real, whole, local, sustainable and nutrient-rich foods in the Montgomery County Public School system and in the state of Maryland.
 She worked previously in HR, Finance and International Education at Georgetown University, Tower Wealth Management and the University of Georgia.
 Lindsey has a BA in French from Wesleyan University, an MA in Romance Linguistics from the University of Texas at Austin, and a Doctor of Education from Griffith University in Brisbane, Australia.

-Shelley Rae Rudick, Secretary, Steering Committee; Chair, Development Committee
+Shelley Rae Rudick, Chair, Steering Committee; Chair, Development Committee

 Vice President, The J.R.
 Taft Organization